 Try to take as many pictures as you can of the scene of the accident, especially if you can capture an image of what made you slip.
 If the slip and fall happened in a store with surveillance cameras, speak with the store owner immediately to discuss retrieving a copy of the video.
 Be sure to ask any witnesses that may have seen the accident for their contact information in case you need to get in touch with them later to ask what they saw.

 Property owners are required to maintain their property.
-If that’s not the case, don’t hesitate to call the Law Offices of Elliot N. Kanter at (619) 330-5881 for a for a no-cost, no-obligation consultation.
-We have over 30 years of experience representing the best interest of our clients in personal injury cases.
+If that’s not the case, don’t hesitate to call the Law Offices of Elliott N. Kanter at (619) 304-3424 for a no-cost, no-obligation consultation.
+We have over 40 years of experience representing the best interest of our clients in personal injury cases.
 Some of our firm’s personal injury law practice areas include slip and fall accidents, wrongful death, car accidents, bicycle accidents, motorcycle accidents, pedestrian accidents, truck accidents, and dog bite accidents.
 Don’t take a chance on an inexperienced attorney–contact us today by phone or email to schedule a free case evaluation.